TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Background

 Digital watermarking was introduced to covertly embed a secret message, the watermark, inside digital data (e.g., an image) to provide proof of ownership of the watermarked data.
+There are two classes of watermarking algorithms: \textit{zero-bit} watermarking, where the watermark extraction corresponds to a detection task, and \textit{multi-bit} watermarking, where the message corresponds to a $P$-bits watermark $\mathbf{m}$.
+Multi-bit watermarking has been shown to have superior flexibility with respect to zero-bit watermarking being able to be applied in a broader range of applications~\cite{multi_zero_comparison}.
+Both zero-bit and multi-bit watermarking algorithms may require knowledge of the non-watermarked content to recover the watermark.
+In case they do not require any knowledge of the non-watermarked content, they are called \textit{blind} watermarking algorithms, and \textit{non-blind} otherwise~\cite{barni_survey_wtm}.
-This concept can be directly applied to DNNs.
-To prove the ownership of a model $W$, the owner needs a way to securely embed a secret message inside the model parameters $w\subseteq W$, and a way to reliably extract the message.
-A DNN watermarking scheme consists of a message space $\mathbb{M}$, a key space $\mathbb{K}$, and the following \textbf{Mark} and \textbf{Verify} algorithms:

-\textbf{Mark} is a polynomial and deterministic algorithm that given a secret key $k \in \mathbb{K}$, a model $W$, and a watermark message $m \in \mathbb{M}$, outputs a model $W_{wtm}$ that contains the \textit{watermark} $m$.

-\textbf{Verify} is a polynomial and deterministic algorithm that, given a secret key $k \in \mathbb{K}$ and a model $W$, outputs a bit $b \in [0, 1]$, where 1 means that the model contains the \textit{watermark} $m$, 0 otherwise.
+Digital watermarking can be applied to DNNs.
+To prove the ownership of a model $\mathbf{W}$, the owner needs a way to embed a secret message inside the model parameters $\mathbf{w} \subseteq \mathbf{W}$, and a way to extract the message reliably.
+A DNN watermarking scheme consists of a message space $\mathbb{M}$, a key space $\mathbf{K}$, and the following \textbf{Mark} and \textbf{Extract} algorithms: \textbf{Mark} is a polynomial and deterministic algorithm that given a secret key $k \in \mathbb{K}$, a model $\mathbf{W}$, and a watermark message $\mathbf{m} \in \mathbb{M}$, outputs a model $\mathbf{W}_{wtm}$ that contains the \textit{watermark} $\mathbf{m}$. \textbf{Extract} is a polynomial and deterministic algorithm that, given a secret key $k \in \mathbb{K}$ and a model $\mathbf{W}$, outputs a $P$-bits sequence $\mathbf{m'}$ extracted from the model $\mathbf{W}$.

-\textbf{Watermarking Requirements.} Prior work in the domain has outlined several conditions for a DNN watermarking scheme to succeed~\cite{boenisch2020survey, backdoor2018watermark, deepmark_2019}.
-In the coming paragraphs, we expand on each of these requirements.
+\leavevmode \\ \textbf{Watermarking Requirements.} Prior works in the domain have outlined several conditions for a DNN watermarking scheme to succeed~\cite{backdoor2018watermark,deepmark_2019,barni_survey_wtm}.
+Most of the scientific literature considers several fundamental requirements that a DNN watermarking scheme should satisfy.
+Below we describe each of these requirements, which also correspond to those we aim to fulfil in our work. \begin{itemize} \item \textbf{Fidelity} requirement guarantees that the \textbf{Mark} algorithm does not significantly impair the performance of the model.